ncornwell/NCoalescingRingBuffer/README.md

 It also relies on a volatile package imported from the .NET Disruptor port which can be found here: https://github.com/odeheurles/Disruptor-net

+The perf tests are a little wacky right now and I'm still working on the best way to incorporate them.

 If you find any bugs please send a pull request my way.